nkcr/parallella-computing/simple-epiphany/hello-from-neighbor-ecore-DMA/README.md

 Each core saves it's id in it's local memory.
 Then it writes a ready status, waits for it's neighbor to be ready, then read it's neighbor id.
 Finally writes the result in shared memory.
 The host then prints the result.

-Data transfert are performed with DMA.
+Uses DMA to perform data transferts.

 to run :
 ```